iaverypadberg/Spaghettinet-Training/README.md

 * If you want to change the train test split, you can modify two if statements checking the randint.
 * Run the script. `python3 split_data.py`

+---

+#### Note

-***Note, if any of the files fail to copy, then that file does not have a matching .xml file.
+If any of the files fail to copy, then that file does not have a matching .xml file.
 You should remove the corresponding .png or .jpg file from your dataset and and the newly create data split.

+---

 ### XML to CSV

-* As long as your folder strucutre and names are the same as mine, you should not gave any issues with the below comand to generate the .csv for both train and test.
+* As long as your folder structure and names are the same as mine, you should not have any issues with the below comand to generate the .csv for both train and test.
 * `python3 xml_to_csv.py`
 *** This command generates 2 .csv files.